Don't Think Jesus

 "Don't Think Jesus" is a song recorded by American country music singer Morgan Wallen.
-It was released on April 15, 2022, through Big Loud and Republic.
+It was released on April 15, 2022, through Big Loud, Republic, and Mercury Records.
 The song was written by Jessi Alexander, Chase McGill and Mark Holman, and produced by Joey Moi.

 Background and composition

 The song came about as early as October 2021, when Wallen took to his socials to perform an acoustic version of the song.
 Wallen said that the track brought him to tears upon first hearing it.
-Despite not having been written by the singer, it was said to be one of his personal songs yet.
+Despite not having been written by the singer, it was said to be one of his most personal songs yet.
 However, it was written with the singer in mind.
 About the creation of the song, he revealed, "some of my friends sent me a song today…they wrote the song with me on their mind and it made me cry in the truck".
 Lyrically, the song describes the story of a boy turning to Jesus after having committed several shameful actions.
 He ultimately announced the song to be his next single in April 2022, deliberately choosing to drop on Good Friday in honor of the Easter weekend.
 The song was described as a "serious and introspective ballad that takes listener's through an unnamed boy's thoughts on life".